jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-01-returning-to-center-ice/draft/chapter-02.md

 "About a year."

 A year.
 Sophia had two years of high school left.
-That meant she'd be friendless until senior year, and then what?
-Everyone would already have their college plans, their established groups, their inside jokes she'd never understand.
+That meant she'd be friendless until senior year.
+And by then everyone would already have their college plans, their established groups.

 Perfect.

+Just perfect.

 "I have to go," she said, dumping the rest of her coffee in the sink.
 "Don't want to be late."